 Many travelers worldwide have reported unexpected flight cancellations and limited flight availability.
 If your travel has been disrupted, please contact your airline.

 Transit through Singapore may be possible depending on the origin and destination countries and chosen airlines.
-Transit passengers with recent travel to certain countries may be required to undergo a pre-departure COVID-19 test within 72 hours of their departure.
+Transit passengers are required to undergo a pre-departure COVID-19 test within 48 hours of their departure.
 Prospective travelers are advised to consult with their airlines about transit permissions through Singapore.

 Is public transportation operating?
 Yes